Solving Academic and Behavior Problems: A Strengths-Based Guide for Teachers and Teams - Available Now

 Establish a goal using a concise “DATA” framework.

 Design an action plan.

 Commit to an action.

-The authors also outline how to use five whys to uncover hidden barriers to student achievement when learning isn’t improving.
+The authors also outline a process called Five Whys to uncover hidden barriers to student achievement when learning isn’t improving.

 Each chapter contains links to online video examples, activities, reflection questions, scenarios, handy tools, and tips from practitioners.
 A great resource to strengthen RTI and MTSS plans and invaluable to teachers, support staff, and administrators alike, Solving Academic and Behavior Problems provides the kind of insights and guidance that expand and sharpen educators’ capacity to help all students learn.